oVirt/terraform-provider-ovirt/website/docs/r/snapshot.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `id` - The composite ID of the snapshot which is constituted by the ID of the vm the snapshot taken from and the ID of the snapshot within oVirt.
+* `id` - The composite ID of oVirt Snapshot which is constituted by the ID of the vm the snapshot taken from and the ID of the snapshot within oVirt.
-* `status` - The status of the snapshot.
+* `status` - The status of oVirt Snapshot.
 Can be "in_preview", "locked" or "ok".
-* `type` - The type of the snapshot.
+* `type` - The type of oVirt Snapshot.
 Can be "active", "preview", "regular" or "stateless".
-* `date` - The string representation of the creation time of the snapshot in RFC3339 format.
+* `date` - The string representation of the creation time of oVirt Snapshot in RFC3339 format.

 ## Import